weaviate/weaviate/docs/en/use/authorization.md

 above.

 ## RBAC
-Full Role-Based Access Control (RBAC) coming soon.
-As of now any authenticated user is fully authorized to read, write, modify or delete any resource.
+More fine-grained Role-Based Access Control (RBAC) coming soon.
+As of know the only possible distinction is between Admins (CRUD), Read-Only Users and entirely unauthorized users.